JamesQuillin/personal-website/_recipes/simple-cake.md

 If you want to make frosting just beat together a ½ cup of butter with 2 cups of sugar.
 Then add any flavors and use a couple of teaspoons of milk to adjust the consistency.
 I'm too lazy to clean the mixer and bowl so I ususally just skip frosting but it's pretty easy to make so definitely try that if you want to.

-The first time I made this I lined the bottom of mine with a piece of parchment paper and lightly butter the paper.
+The first time I made this I lined the bottom of mine with a piece of parchment paper and lightly buttered the paper.
 It came out so well that I do that every time, but if I'm being honest I'm not sure if it's necessary or not.
 People recommend all sorts of variations on that.

 After about 20 minutes of baking I start poking it with a fork both to check how done it is and to open up a path for some of the steam to get out so that the inside can cook easier (at 20 minutes the inside will still be basically liquid).